tomerwei/habitech/index.md

 * Maintaining data privacy inside buildings, including privacy-by-design.

+Please see the table for a preliminary mapping of relevant concepts against those already established in digital civics.
+Submissions should refer to one or more of these concepts.
 The due date for submissions is (on or before) **February 11th, 2020**.

 The submission site can be found at [answersonapostcardplease.com](http://answersonapostcardplease.com/).
 Participants will be selected based on the quality and clarity of their submissions as they reflect the interests of the workshop.